-Are you using benefit in kind to reward your employee’s for all their hard work, find out how you can reward your team using benefit in kind.
+Do you want to learn more about what is a benefit in kind and how this may impact tax?
+Perhaps you are using benefit in kind to reward your employees for all their hard work, find out how you can reward your team using a benefit in kind.

 When you’re in business, and you have a team of workers busily working away for you, a nice salary is a good perk to have, but is it always about salary for your team?

 More and more employees are looking for additional perks and incentives from their employer to make their role better, and this doesn’t necessarily mean more money!

 Sadly, the HMRC were quick to realise that by employers offering these perks, they were inadvertently paying their employees more without actually increasing their salaries, and therefore the HMRC were missing out on extra tax and national insurance deductions.

 This meant an extra tax was brought in called a benefit in kind tax.